Malpelo Island Scuba Diving Expedition – Conservation & Adventure

 Conservation efforts in Malpelo Island: Only 1 Boat is Allowed on the Island

 Divers should be aware that the Malpelo Fauna and Flora Marine Sanctuary is a marine protected area, a UNESCO World Heritage site and part of the largest no-fishing zone in the Eastern Tropical Pacific Ocean.
 Certain regulations must be followed as part of the conservation efforts.
 Diving is only allowed with a licensed operator, and visitors must obtain a permit in advance.
 The waters can be challenging, with strong currents and diving at greater depths, so the location is recommended for more experienced divers and in good physical condition.
-Only one boat is allowed to dive at Malpelo Island at a time.
+Only one boat is allowed to dive at Malpelo Island at a time, meaning you’re guaranteed to have the dive sites all to yourself.
 This is to protect the delicate ecosystem and ensure sustainable tourism practices.
 This remote, untouched location has yet to be studied extensively by scientists due to its isolated location and challenging access.
 Divers have the unique chance to support the island’s conservation efforts by participating in conservation initiatives.

 What to Expect When Diving in Malpelo Island?